 The Zodiacal Light, a faint pyramid-shaped glow extending away from the Sun along the plane of the ecliptic, is caused by sunlight scattered off cosmic dust particles.
 The gegenschein or counterglow which appears as a faint spot of light opposite the Sun is also caused by cosmic dust.
 Both are most visible early in the morning a couple of hours before sunrise.
 The cosmic dust particles causing the Zodiacal Light and the Gegenschein form a very low density cloud in the same plane as the planets.
 These particles slowly spiral into the Sun over time and are replaced by new particles emitted from comets and asteroid collisions.

 As noted previously, no meteorite has ever been known to fall from a meteor shower.
 This leads astronomers to disagree about whether any cometary material can survive passage through the Earth's atmosphere to reach the ground.
 However, the composition of some carbonaceous chondrites appears so similar to the expected composition of comets that such meteorites may be pieces of a comet.
 In particular, the class CI meteorites are often cited as potential comet fragments.
 There are only seven known CI class meteorites: Ivuna (see fragments at right), Alais, Orgueil, Revelstoke, Tonk, Yamato 82162, and Tagish Lake.
-These meteorites may have come from dormant comets masquerading as near-Earth asteroids.
+For many years some believed these meteorites may have come from dormant comets masquerading as near-Earth asteroids.
 The entry speed would be low enough for meteoroids derived from such carbonaceous near-Earth "asteroids" to produce meteorites, even though these would be ultimately of cometary origin.
+Some suggest CI meteorites have a Martian origin, making them the oldest known Martian meteorites.
+Both of these origin hypotheses remain controversial.
+The most commonly held hypothesis is that CI meteorites are of asteroidal origin because of their similarity to CM class meteorites, indicating a similar origin process.

 Most meteorites range in size from fist to head size.
 Occasionally larger specimens -- over 50 kg -- land.
 All of these are stopped and often fragmented by contact with the Earth's atmosphere which acts as a "brick wall" to most meteorites.
 (Think about how the air resists you when you ride a bike, and consider that the meteorite is travelling thousands of times faster.)